bellcd/interview-questions/topics/functional-programming.md

 ```

    6. Immutability
       - Where a data structure is not changeable after creation.
-String are immutable in JavaScript.
+Strings are immutable in JavaScript.
 Objects & arrays are not.

 |Pros|Cons|
 |----|----|